 Fewer player labels than Fantasy Jocks

 However, one drawback of this board is that the player labels provided by MyDraftDay aren't the greatest.
-This kit only provides 400 players compared to Fantasy Jocks' 450 players.
+This kit only offers 400 player stickers compared to Fantasy Jocks' 450 player labels.
 This means that if you're in a league that drafts deep or part of a dynasty league that picks lots of rookies, you may end up writing a bunch of rookie labels if you opt for this board.

 If the standard 400 player labels would be sufficient for your league, then this might be the perfect NFL fantasy football draft board for your league party.
-It is slightly cheaper than the premium Fantasy Jocks kit, so if price is an important factor then this board might be a wise choice.
+It is slightly cheaper than the premium Fantasy Jocks kit.
+So if the price is an essential factor, then this board might be a wise choice.

 What I like..